s-hens/sign-up-form/README.md

 ## Summary

 This is a fake sign-up form that validates user input.
-Done as part of [The Odin Project](https://www.theodinproject.com/) foundations curriculum.
+Done as part of [The Odin Project](https://www.theodinproject.com/) curriculum.

 ## I learned about...